cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 #### Prevention

-Everything works fine if the name is passed into the template, as in the following example.
+To prevent this, pass a name into the template, as in the following example:

 ```ts
 $output = $twig->render("Dear {name},", array("first_name" => $user.first_name) );